List of Trinity College Dublin student organisations: Trinity Arts Festival Society

+Trinity Arts Workshop

+The Trinity Arts Workshop coordinates weekly art classes and workshops within Trinity College Dublin.
+The workshops are organised by a society committee.
+The committee also run and manage a pottery studio which is located in Goldsmith Hall.

 Trinity FM

 Trinity FM, originally created in 1998, is run by 10 full-time volunteers.
 It broadcasts from 3pm to midnight during college term at 92.1 FM and online through the website trinityfm.org.
 Trinity FM has collaborated with UNICEF and has organised acoustic sessions which take place throughout the year.
-Acts such as Miracle Bell, Frightened Rabbit, The Flaws and Mice Parade and Duke Special have performed.
-The radio station organises covered gigs with participants from various colleges in Dublin playing their favourite covers.
-The station has made connections with the European Parliament in Brussels, where different committee members and general members of the society travel to the EU parliament to discuss the future of radio, politics, and how students can make a difference at special events hosted by the EU.
-In 2013, Trinity FM was awarded best medium society and best overall society at the Central Societies Committee annual ball.

 Wolfe Tone Cumann / Fianna Fáil Society

 Trinity College Fianna Fáil cumann (branch) is named in honour of Theobald Wolfe Tone.
 The Cumann was officially constituted in 1967 and was initially named in honour of Erskine Childers, but was renamed in 1998 in celebration of the bicentenary of the 1798 Rebellion.
 It hosts regular meetings and participates in campaigns in support of Fianna Fáil and Ógra Fianna Fáil.
 Notable former members of the Cumann who have since entered national politics in Ireland include Thomas Byrne, Seán Haughey, Jack Chambers, James Lawless, Averil Power, Mary Lou McDonald, Mary Harney and Dara Calleary.